 President – Steven Resnick

 Steven grew up in Longwood, Florida where he was involved in Kadima, USY, and BBYO.
 Following high school graduation, he became a Chapter Advisor for both Kadima and USY while attending Jacksonville University.
 Steven was a Chapter Youth Director at the Sunrise Jewish Center (Sunrise, Florida) for 5 years, Jacksonville Jewish Center (Jacksonville, FL) for 2 years, and served as the Assistant Director of Youth Activities for the HaNer (formerly known as the NERUSY and Hanefesh regions) region of Kadima and USY before joining the staff at Congregation Etz Chaim in Marietta, Georgia for about 4 years.
-Steven is now the USY City Director in the city of Atlanta.
+Steven is now the USY City Director in Atlanta, GA.
 Steven also served as Secretary on the JYDA Board for the 2014-2016 term and is excited to return to a leadership position!

 Vice President-Corey Bass

 Corey grew up in Philadelphia PA, spending his summers at Camp Ramah in the Poconos and the other 10 months of the year with Hagesher USY.
 That is where he had developed a love for Judaism and Jewish education.
 Corey is a proud Boger Nativ and went to Temple University where he received a BA in Jewish Studies/Hebrew.
 Over the last 9 years, Corey has held several Chapter Advisor positions and was a counselor and Rosh Edah at Camp Ramah in the Poconos.
-Corey now has the privilege to work as the Branch Director for Mizrach and Seaboard USY Regions.
+After serving as the Branch Director for the Mizrach and Seaboard regions of USY, Corey is now the Israel Engagement Director for the Hillel at Drexel University.
 When he is not working with some of the most amazing teens in the country, he can be found, either hanging out with his niece Elyane who is the coolest kid, chilling with his more recent foster puppy, or catching up on graduate work at Gratz where he is currently studying for a masters in Non-Profit Management.

 Secretary – Becca Levine